trybick/trance-tuner/README.md

 ### Controlling Music

-Pausing/playing the music can be done by:
+Pausing/playing can be done by:

 - Clicking the tray icon
 - Clicking the pause/play icon in the Application UI